 Henderson JV Meditation on the New Media and professional education.
 In Health and the New Media, Harris L (Ed.), Erlbaum: Mahwah, NJ, 1996, pp. 185-205

 Henderson, J, Noell, J, Reeves, T, Robinson, T, and Strecher, V Developers and evaluation of interactive health communication applications.
 The Science Panel on Interactive Communications and Health.
 Am.
 J. Prev.
-Med., 16(1):30-34, 1999 (view details on MedLine)
+Med., 16(1):30-34, 1999 (view details in PubMed)

 Eng TR1, Gustafson DH, Henderson J, Jimison H, Patrick K Introduction to evaluation of interactive health communication applications.
 Science Panel on Interactive Communication and Health.
 Am J Prev Med.
-1999 Jan;16(1):10-5 (view details on MedLine)
+1999 Jan;16(1):10-5 (view details in PubMed)

 Henderson J The importance of operational definitions in design of a combat casualty information system.
 J Med Syst.
 1983 Oct;7(5):413-26 (view details in PubMed)